westonstearns/Kaggle-Python-Tutorial/chapter3.md

 Building a random forest in Python looks almost the same as building a decision tree so we can jup right to it.
 There are two key differeances however.
 Firstly a different class is used.
 And second a new arguments is necessary.
 Also, we need to import the necessary library from scikit-learn.

 - Use `RandomForestClassifier()` class intead of the `DecisionTreeClassifier()` class.
 - `n_estimators` needs to be set when using the `RandomForestClassifier()` class.
 This argument allows you to set the number of trees you wish to plant and average over.
-- `from sklearn.ensemble import RandomForestClassifier`

 The latest training and testing data are preloaded for you.

 *** =instructions
+- Import `RandomForestClassifier` from `from sklearn.ensemble`.
-- Build an array with features we used for the most recent tree and call it features_forest
+- Build an array with features we used for the most recent tree and call it features_forest.
-- Build the random forest with `n_estimators` set to `100`
+- Build the random forest with `n_estimators` set to `100`.
 - Build an array with the features from the test set to make predicitons.
 Use this array and the model to compute the predictions.

 *** =hint